cloudbank-project/cb-resources/docs/solutions/cbs-jupyter.md

 > If running **Windows** on your local computer: You may need to install or enable the native `bash` shell.
 As an alternative you can install an **Ubuntu** `bash` shell.
-In either case it is useful to realize that the *home directoy* of this shell is not the same location as the Windows User home directory.
+In either case it is useful to realize that the *home directory* of this shell is not the same location as the Windows User home directory.
 If `hedylamarr.pem` was downloaded to `C:\\Users\hedylamarr\Downloads`:  Move it to your `bash` home directory, for example using this sequence of commands: